What is "Shingoro," a local dish from Aizu, Fukushima? Learn about the origin of the name and its appeal!

 - 3 tablespoons of sake

-How to make
+How to make it

-- Cook the rice until slightly firm.
+- Cook the rice a little firm

 Introducing restaurants where you can eat Shingoro